quintel/documentation/docs/main/scenario-tools/introduction.md

 #### Using pipenv
 It is recommended (but not required) that you use [`pipenv`](https://pipenv.pypa.io/en/latest/) for running these tools.
 When using `pipenv` it will create a virtual environment for you.
-A virtual environment helps with keeping the libaries you install here separate of your global libraries (in other words your `scenario-tools` will be in a stable and isolated environment and are thus less likely to break when updating things elsewhere on your computer) and this one comes with some nice shortcuts for running the tools.
+A virtual environment helps with keeping the libraries you install here separate of your global libraries (in other words your `scenario-tools` will be in a stable and isolated environment and are thus less likely to break when updating things elsewhere on your computer) and this one comes with some nice shortcuts for running the tools.